levenyatko/auto-applied-coupons/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Updated compatibility with Woocommerce to 8.0.1
+* Updated compatibility with WordPress to 6.3

 = 1.1.0 =
 * Added Settings link to the plugin on the Plugins page
 * Fixed compatibility with Woocommerce 7.9